kalrog-dev/scrimba-quizzical/README.md

 # Scrimba, Learn React - Quizzical Solo Project
-Update - November 2023: This project has been created 5 months ago and I'm currently revising it to fix some parts of it.
+Update - Nov 10, 2023: This project has been created 5 months ago and I'm currently revising it to see if I can fix some of the not terribly well written parts.

 This is my solution to the Quizzical solo project that is part of the [Learn React](https://scrimba.com/learn/learnreact) course at Scrimba.